marc-ferre/markdown-mc/README.md

 1. Open any `.md` file in VS Code
 2. Change the language mode (bottom right) from "Markdown" to "Markdown-MC"
-3. Activate the theme: `Cmd+Shift+P` → "Preferences: Color Theme" → "Markdown-MC Light/Dark"
+3. Start creating QCMs with syntax highlighting and snippets!

-4. Start creating QCMs with syntax highlighting and snippets!
+The syntax highlighting works with any VS Code theme you prefer.

 ## Development